definability/stereo-parallel/CONTRIBUTING.rst

 All accepted pull requests are `squashed and merged`_ into the ``master`` branch.
+Keep this in mind when writing description of your pull request.

 This means that all your commits finally will be squashed into one.
 Title of the resulting commit